vaabe/phys12/info/syllabus.md

 # Deadlines

-Reports are due on Thursdays (one week after they're assigned).
-Please be reasonable about this.
+Reports are due at the beginning of the next scheduled session (i.e. Thursdays).
+Please be reasonable.

 # Resubmission